 - It is a core component and is directly connected to the CPU.

-In some processors of Intel, all the functioning of northbridge is performed by CPU.
+In some processors of Intel, all the functioning of northbridge is performed by the CPU.

-Southbridge is an IC chip that generally handles and controls IO functioning in the motherboard.
-Unlike Northbridge, it does not have direct with CPU.
-It generally handles low-speed devices because its communication speed is lower.
-Instruction from CPU reaches northbridge then from northbridge to southbridge.
-It is connected to the PCI bus, ISA buses, IDE buses, audio, serial devices like mouse, keyboard, USB ports, etc, and SATA hard disk connector.
+The southbridge is an IC chip that manages and controls IO functionality on the motherboard.
+It does not have direct communication with the CPU, unlike Northbridge.
+It typically handles low-speed devices due to its slower communication speed.
+The CPU sends an instruction to the northbridge, which then sends it to the southbridge.
+It is linked to the PCI bus, ISA buses, IDE buses, audio, serial devices such as a mouse, keyboard, USB ports, and so on, as well as a SATA hard disk connector.

-CMOS is also called as CMOS RAM, COS-MOS, NVRAM(Non-Volatile RAM) in the market.
+CMOS is also called CMOS RAM, COS-MOS, and NVRAM(Non-Volatile RAM) in the market.

-Ans: CMOS battery in PCs operates at 3V.If the CMOS battery goes below 2.6V then CMOS has more chances to lose BIOS Settings and hardware setting, date, and times.
+Ans: CMOS battery in PCs operates at 3V.If the CMOS battery goes below 2.6V then CMOS has more chances to lose BIOS Settings and hardware settings, dates, and times.
 Even sometimes the Operating System will also not load.

-The main work of the Power Supply port in the Motherboard is to provide power to Motherboard and its attached components and peripherals.
+The primary function of the Motherboard's Power Supply plug is to supply power to the Motherboard and its attached components and peripherals.

 i) 24 (20 + 4) ATX power supply

 In modern PCs, ATX power supply is provided which is a 24 Pin(20 + 4) Main Power Supply Connector (Older Pcs only have 20 Pin)